0x7E1/api-analyzer/README.md

 ### How to add new statistic parameters:
 1. Add new column into **_statistic.csv_** file.
 2. Extend `ApiLog` and `ApiLogDto` _model_ classes with new desired field.
-3. Extend `FileReader.loadData()` method for binding added parameter with new _models_ field.
+3. Extend `CsvDataLoader.fromStream()` default method for binding added parameter with new _model_ fields.
-4. Implement new validation method inside the `ApiLogValidator` service.
+4. Implement new validator inherited from `ApiLogValidator` service.
 5. Implement desired logic for your statistic's parameter.